GridTools/gt4py/REVIEW_CHECKLIST.rst

  + Someone might want to use them interactively (from a shell or notebook)

 - Check existing docstrings: do they need to be expanded or updated?

+- Check long-form docstrings: do they use the NumPy format?
+ + Do they duplicate type annotations?

 Check for legacy compliance
 ---------------------------